Syahro/game_stream_app/README.md

 # game_stream_app

-A new Task Manager Flutter project.
+A new Game Stream Flutter project.

 design by BWA.